nategri/apple2/animation_2color/README.txt

 A2VID.sYSTEM (the player):

 Works on any Apple II system with a 16kB'language card' equivalent (almost all), and access to 64kB or greater RAM disk.
-Hit enter at prompt to set the name of this disk on your system (set to '/RAM' by default).
+Before first playback hit enter at prompt to set the name of this disk on your system (set to '/RAM' by default).
 This is then saved to the disk and should only need to be done again if you change systems or hardware.
+Type the name of the file you wish to play.
+Hit a key to stop playback and return to the selection screen.

 hgranimate.py: